lpapailiou/neuralnetwork/README.md

         @Override
         public boolean perform() {
-            return false;       // implement action to be taken }
+            return false;       // implement action to be taken on one 'step' }

         @Override
         public long getFitness() {
-            return 0;           // decides how well this instance performed }
+            return 0;           // metric of how well this instance performed }

         @Override
         public boolean isImmature() {
-            return false;       // semi-important for reproduction
+            return false;       // if true, the reproduction process will take a shortcut (no roulette selection) }
-        }

         @Override
-        public boolean isPerfectScore() {
+        public boolean hasReachedGoal() {
-            return false;       // not important - used to print pretty console log messages }
+            return false;       // if true, customizable log messages will be printed to the console }

     }

+For more details, see javadoc.

 Then create an according batch to start doing what you want to do:

     NeuralNetwork seed = new NeuralNetwork(4, 8, 4);